All Episodes

 And then if it is true and she actually called these people, then this is almost proof.

-Oh, okay.
+Yeah, okay.

-I'm not gonna leave you hanging there.
+I'm not going to leave you hanging there.

-That's why you like listening to the program.
+Sorry, that's why you like listening to the program.

-Are you still floating back and forth, issue to issue what you think?
+Are you still floating back and forth issue to issue what you think?

-Or you more or less I think I'm I think I'm too empathetic of a person.
+I think I'm too empathetic of a person.

-I see I see a lot of points to both sides sometimes, and then I find it hard to make a decision.
+I see a lot of points to both sides sometimes, and then I find it hard to make a decision.

-Oh, so you're you're new to this then.
+Oh, so you're new to this then?

 I'm brand new.

-No, I wasn't gonna do that.
+No, I wasn't going to do that.

 I was thinking of myself at your age.